LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 arguments to lambdas based on usage and context.
 Values in the capture list are initialized when the lambda is created, while values in the parameter list are set when the lambda function is called.
-The body of a lambda function is similarly to the body of an ordinary C++ method.
+The body of a lambda function is similar to the body of an ordinary C++ method.

 A C++ lambda can capture values in the capture list by value or by reference.
 This is similar to how arguments to C++ methods are passed; e.g.,